Critical historical timeline of the Jewish people from the promised land to the nation of Israel today

 Some Jews converted to Catholicism to remain in Spain, but most chose exile.
 Many died during the exodus to neighboring countries.
 Some refugees, who paid for passage to other countries, were thrown overboard by Spanish captains.

-While the neighboring Ottoman Empire welcomed the influx of Spanish Jews, many other nations in Europe treated them as cruelly as the Spaniards—through Portugal was a popular destination, its rulers issued a similar decree five years later.
+While the neighboring Ottoman Empire welcomed the influx of Spanish Jews, many other nations in Europe treated them as cruelly as the Spaniards—Portugal was a popular destination, and its rulers issued a similar decree five years later.

 Modern historians believe around 40,000 Jews emigrated, hastily selling their properties.
 However, earlier estimates were about hundreds of thousands.

 Many of the Shepardic Jews moved to non-Iberian territories.
 Thus, Jews were spread in North Africa (Morocco, Algeria, Tunisia, Libya, and Egypt today), Southern Europe (France, Italy, Greece, Bulgaria, and North Macedonia; and West Asia (Turkey, Lebanon, Syria, Iraq, Iran.)

 Discrimination and antisemitism were yet to come for the scattered Jews.

 When the Black plague in Europe killed millions of people, they blamed the Jews for spreading it.
 The Jews practiced hygiene and ate healthy food.
 Thus, they were less affected by the spread of the disease.

 The Jews were accused of poisoning the public well.
 The hatred stemmed from their business ethics, wealth, and success.
 In 1349, 2,000 Jews were burnt alive in Strasbourg by Christians, 3,000 in Mainz and Cologne, 510 communities were destroyed, and their properties looted.